 Involve the community

 If holiday adoptions still make you nervous, why not put together a comprehensive adoption packet for the recipient detailing the pet’s basic information?
 Where to find quality supplies, what supplies they’ll want right away, helpful training information, and more!
-(If you’re a current Pawlytics user, you can click here to learn how to auto-generate these for your adopters.)
+(If you’re a current Pawlytics user, head to the knowledgebase and search for adoption packets to learn how you can auto-generate these for your adopters.)
 Not only is this great information for the recipient to have, but for the gift giver as well if they’d like to embellish their gift with a basket of necessities!

 Getting your animals adopted doesn’t have to be a solo gig.
 Reach out to your local retailers and see if they’d be willing to gift any coupons for discounts or free items for your adopters.
 This encourages traffic to their business, but also reassures you that the pet is getting what they need to be cared for.
 People are much less likely to discard something they’ve invested in.
 So make them invest!